I was just going to write “we had a chat one day, and decided to do this”, which is pretty much true – but nowhere near the full story.

 A short bit of intense Googling revealed that this was more than possible – in fact it was an established lifestyle of many English, American, Australian and other non-French.
 Moreover, it was not unbelievably expensive, at least in terms of money that might be available at retirement.

-Ian immediately discussed this with Lisette, and she was very enthusiastic with the idea, although having the reservations that should accompany such a novel enterprise.
-We resolved to investigate further and see if it was not only an attractive idea, but a plausible enterprise.
+Ian immediately discussed this with Lisette, and she was very enthusiastic about the idea, although having the reservations that should accompany such a novel enterprise.
+We resolved to investigate further and see if it was not only an attractive idea but a plausible enterprise.

 After conducting some financial investigations, we felt that from what we could see about the cost of barges, we might be able to retire with sufficient funds to support the purchase of a barge, and a decade of cruising, if we waited about five years.
 But could we cope with the lifestyle?
 While there was evidence that many ordinary people, Australians included, had taken up barging from a standing start – could we?